My Continuing Journey with the Feldenkrais Method

 -ease and independence of breathing

-Here’s a link to an extensive and very informative interview with a Feldenkrais teacher on the Suzuki website.
-Highly recommended!
+You can find a very informative interview with a Feldenkrais teacher on the Suzuki website. https://dev.suzukiassociation.org/news/feldenkrais-method/ Highly recommended!

 Lastly, some advice to all teachers for us to heed from Feldenkrais practitioner, Alex Toennige.
 Again, wonderful advice for playing, practice, teaching, and living!